Celebrating Our 50th Anniversary!

 Co-Creator of HFI Body-Centered Psychotherapy

-Naomi feels privileged to have been a part of the healing process of many people during the 35+ years that she has been in private practice.
-She sees the mystery and awe that is her life’s work and feels gratitude to have been given this gift.
-She feels blessed that she can read the messages that each person’s spirit brings to her as they enter her office.
-Naomi intuits and conceptualizes personality and spiritual dysfunction in a unique way.
-This led her to co-create HFI Body-Centered Psychotherapy with her partner and husband, Stuart Alpert.
-This therapy is practiced and taught in Hartford, New York City, Kansas City, and Germany.
+“I feel privileged to have been a part of the healing process of many people.
+I see the mystery and awe that is my life’s work and feel gratitude to have been given this gift.
+I feel blessed that I can read the messages that each person’s spirit brings to me as they enter my office.
+I am able to intuit and conceptualize personality and spiritual dysfunction in a unique way.
+This is what led me to co-create HFI Body-Centered Psychotherapy with my partner and husband, Stuart Alpert.”

 Donna R. Baker-Gilroy, Psy.D.,LPC